Isaackjoshua/Isaackjoshua/README.md

 ## 🧭 Profile

-Computer Science undergraduate with hands-on experience in **backend development, machine learning, and system design**.
+I am a Computer Science undergraduate with hands-on experience in **backend development, machine learning, and system design**.
 Focused on building **reliable systems**, understanding fundamentals, and writing **maintainable, production-minded code**.

 Experienced in Building backend systems, applied machine learning with proper evaluation, and security-aware transaction workflows.